The Elbow Joint

 Like all synovial joints, the elbow joint has a capsule enclosing the joint.
 This in itself is strong and fibrous, strengthening the joint.
 The joint capsule is thickened medially and laterally to form collateral ligaments, which stabilise the flexing and extending motion of the arm.

 A bursa is a membranous sac filled with synovial fluid.
-It acts to cushion the moving parts of a joint, preventing degenerative damage.
+It acts as a cushion to reduce friction between the moving parts of a joint, limiting degenerative damage.
 There are many bursae in the elbow, but only a few have clinical importance:

 - Intratendinous – located within the tendon of the triceps brachii.